-29. Practice random acts of kindness, give a spontaneous gift or help a stranger.
+29. Practice random acts of kindness, give a spontaneous gift, or help a stranger.

 30. Create a vision board.

 33. Donate blood or plasma.

-34. Learn the lyrics to a song (or rap) of your choice.
+34. Memorize the lyrics to a song (or rap) of your choice.

 36. Pick up trash in your neighborhood.